benabel/chempict/README.md

 ## TODO

+- Validate jsdox tags with eslint.
+- Generate documentation with jsdoc.
 - Implement vectorization with [simd.js](https://hacks.mozilla.org/2014/10/introducing-simd-js/) see also <https://hacks.mozilla.org/2015/12/bringing-the-power-of-simd-js-to-gl-matrix/>

 ## Credits

 This project is a fork of the [kemia](http://kemia.github.io/) project, which is a reaction editor written in javascript and compiled using the google closure compiler.

+The google closure library was used in kemia and some parts of it had been included as `utils` modules.

 The chemdoodle writer is inspired by this blog [post](http://zachcp.org/blog/2015/browserchemistry/) written by [zach charlop-powers](http://zachcp.org/index.html)